DevIncept/OpenCV/README.md

 [Part3: Experimenting-Numpy&Pandas](Part%20-%203)

-#### Part4: Competetion-Numpy&Pandas - Will be held on saturday-Sunday : Link will be shared on Slack.
+#### Part4: Competition-Numpy&Pandas - Will be held on saturday-Sunday : Link will be shared on Slack.
 > This is **not mandatory** for completion of course, but will count for merit.